Duration:

 The Oxford Internet Institute’s graduate degree programmes are a recognised doctoral training pathway in the partnership and our Digital Social Science pathway is provided through two routes, Masters-to-DPhil (known as 1+3) and DPhil-only (known as +3), and is available to students studying part-time as well as those studying full-time.

-In order to be considered for a Grand Union DTP ESRC studentship, you must select ‘ESRC Grand Union DTP Studentships in Social Sciences’ in the University of Oxford scholarships section of the University’s graduate application form.
+In order to be considered for 1+3 funding via the Grand Union DTP ESRC studentship, you must apply to an OII MSc programme and select ‘ESRC Grand Union DTP Studentships in Social Sciences’ in the University of Oxford scholarships section of the University’s graduate application form.
 You must also complete a Grand Union DTP Application Form and upload it, together with your graduate application form, to be considered for nomination for the studentship.

 Information about ESRC studentships at Oxford can be found on the Grand Union DTP website.
 Please ensure you have read all of the guidance available on the website before completing the Grand Union DTP Application Form.
 Questions can be directed to the Grand Union DTP Office.